-When you restore a vCenter Server environment, take into account these considerations and limitation.
+When you restore a vCenter Server environment, take into account these considerations and limitations.

 Restoring a vCenter Server or Platform Services Controller instance with DHCP network configuration results in changing its IP address.
 The changed IP address prevents some vCenter Server services from starting properly.
 To start all vCenter Server services successfully, after the restore, you must reconfigure the IP address of the restored vCenter Server or Platform Services Controller instance to the IP address that the instance was set to when you performed the backup.